-I’m a web developer by day, open source advocate and Apple fan on the side.
+I’m a developer by day, open source advocate, hardware hacker, and Apple fan on the side.
 I graduated college in the spring of 2006 with a B.S. in Business Administration specializing in Management Information Systems.

 I initially started off as a Mac Shareware developer circa 1998/1999 in high school writing small little things to make life easier.
 About a year later I moved into web development realizing the Internet had far more potential than the desktop.
 Later on I also started doing some open source work including contributing to Mozilla Firefox as well as extension development for Mozilla products.